Bonfire night can mean misery for your pets warns Animal Friends Insurance

 Hundreds of people and their pets are at risk of injury on Bonfire Night, so it’s important to follow the right advice and take some simple safety precautions.

-Bonfire Night can be exciting for families but the loud bangs and bright flashes at this time of year can prove very stressful for pets.
+It can be exciting for families but the loud bangs and bright flashes at this time of year can prove very stressful for pets on bonfire night.

 Animal Friends Insurance offers the following tips on how to protect your pets this Bonfire Night.